 If you are experiencing sensitivity to the cold it is best to visit your dentist.
 They may only suggest you begin using prescription sensitivity toothpaste; however, they may find infection or tooth decay.

-If you would like to schedule a free consultation with Dr. Ken Cirka and Dr. Jessica Meier call our office at 215.568.6222 so that we can help you.
+If you would like to schedule a free consultation with Dr. Ken Cirka, Dr. Mimi Jeon or Dr. Stephanie Smith call our office at 215.568.6222 so that we can help you.
 We look forward to meeting you soon!